hdydenairn/hdydenairn.github.io/_pages/about.md

   - /about.html
 ---

-You can contact me at hdydenairn@outlook.com
+My research explores geoeconomics, trade policy, and industrial policy.
+I focus on how these policies impact natural resources and the environment through both economic modelling and empirical work.

 Education
 ======

-2023-2024 -- Master 2 of Economics, ENS Paris-Saclay & Université Paris-Saclay
+Master 2 of Economics, ENS Paris-Saclay & Université Paris-Saclay -- 2023-2024

-2020-2021 -- Master 1 of Economics, Universitat de València & Universitat Jaume I
+Master 1 of Economics, Universitat de València & Universitat Jaume I -- 2020-2021

-2016-2018 -- Bachelor of Economics, University of Queensland
+Bachelor of Economics, University of Queensland -- 2016-2018

 Research experience